 This book shows you how to move beyond the dogma and shoot more creatively.

 If you’re just starting out with a camera, or are starting to think about switching away from Auto mode, then this is the perfect book for you.
-Not only will (more about this book
+Not only will you find (more about this book

 Written by Haje Jan Kamps, published by Pixiq/Ilex Press Apr 2012